-This objective is optimized by forcing the predictions to stay close to the ground-truth sentence, which is the basic teacher forcing algorithm~\cite{williams1989learning}, i.e., the model simply conditions its next word prediction on previous ground-truth words (not previous \textit{predicted} words).
 As we will explain in the next section, the output description from the decoder will eventually be processed to be used at the second step of inference.
 Therefore, a generated description with relevant words to the image is sufficient for our purpose.
 We refer to the decoder as Decoder\textsubscript{text} in the rest of the paper.
 Decoder\textsubscript{text} outputs a textual description for a given image based on the hidden state of the CLIP image encoder which we refer to as CLIP\textsubscript{image}.
 In this regard, the image to sequence architecture is a full transformer model which has CLIP\textsubscript{image} on the encoder side and Decoder\textsubscript{text} on the decoder side (see Figure \ref{diagram}).